Engineers' coup pays off with Japan Display listing

 Industry and government officials have voiced hope the Japan Display model can be followed to revive other areas of the dormant electronics sector, which is feeling the heat from more nimble rivals such as those in South Korea and Taiwan.

-Doubts about Japan Display’s prospects initially ran deep after failures at chipmakers Elpida Memory and Renesas Electronics Corp (6723.T), which were also carved out of Japan’s electronics conglomerates over the past decade and a half.
+Doubts about Japan Display’s prospects initially ran deep after failures at chipmakers Elpida Memory and Renesas Electronics Corp, which were also carved out of Japan’s electronics conglomerates over the past decade and a half.

-Elpida was bought from bankruptcy protection last year by Micron Technology Inc (MU.O), while Renesas was taken over by the INCJ in a rescue and restructuring after racking up nearly 650 billion yen in net losses during eight years in the red.
+Elpida was bought from bankruptcy protection last year by Micron Technology Inc, while Renesas was taken over by the INCJ in a rescue and restructuring after racking up nearly 650 billion yen in net losses during eight years in the red.

 Elpida and Renesas were hamstrung in part by infighting as executives from the conglomerates formed rival factions and fought for advantage, industry officials say.